fbpx

 You’ve submitted an offer in compromise:

-If you’ve applied for an offer in compromise, the IRS is not allowed to levy assets until it reviews the offer.
+If you’ve applied for an offer in compromise, the IRS is not allowed to levy an asset or other property until it reviews the offer.
 If you’ve met your submission deadline, but the IRS has started seizing assets you should appeal.

 The IRS made an error: